persinammon/parallel-web-crawler/README.md

 `java/com/udacity/webcrawler/WordCounts.java`
 - Using Java Reflections API to create a Dynamic Proxy wrapping method calls with timing the call in `java/com/udacity/webcrawler/profiler/*.java`

+Squashed a bug in `src` code where `isAfter` method was not working for nanoseconds after, at least.
+Switched to `compareTo` method for judging if `Instant` is after `Instant deadline`.

 ### How to Run and Test